springload/springtunes/README.md

 Then, to access it from another computer on your network, use something like http://[IP_ADDRESS_HOST_MACHINE_WITH_SPOTIFY:3000/]

+## Browser extension

+Once Springtunes server is running, you can also install [the Springtunes browser extension](https://github.com/springload/springtunes-webextension/) for supported browser.

 ## Contribute

 If you want to contribute to this project, please check [this page](./CONTRIBUTING.md).